rvalavi/blockCV/README.md

 **Note**: All function names have changed to more general names starting with `cv_*`.
 The old functions (v2.x) still work, but they will be removed in future versions.
 Please update your code with the new functions.

 ## Installation
-To install the package from GitHub use:
+To install the latest update of the package from GitHub use:

 ```r
 remotes::install_github("rvalavi/blockCV", dependencies = TRUE)